 We are bombarded with toxins daily, from the air we breathe to the water we drink to the food we eat.
 We experience a bigger toxic load than any other generation in history.
-When the body becomes overloaded with toxins, it will often remove them through the skin.
+When the body becomes overloaded with toxins, it will often force them out them through the skin.

 The third reason: nutrient deficiencies and a damaged microbiome.

-Our ancestors ate fermented foods and bone broth, both of which are super foods.
-Fermented food provide us with necessary probiotics to balance the gut and therefore the skin.
-Bone broth seals the lining of the stomach and is rich in vitamins, minerals and collagen.
+Our ancestors ate fermented foods and bone broth, both of which are superfoods.
+Fermented food provides us with necessary probiotics to balance the gut and therefore the skin.
+Bone broth seals the lining of the stomach and is rich in vitamins, minerals, and collagen.

-Ancestral diets were rich in unprocessed food, wild meats and seafoods, vegetables, fruits, nuts, ferments and broths.
+Ancestral diets were rich in unprocessed food, wild meat, seafood, vegetables, fruits, nuts, ferments, and broths.
 This is the basis of a healthy diet that will prevent acne (and serious diseases!).